tushr1388/CustomHashMap/README.md

 # CustomHashMap

-This custom hashmap has events which expires once they reach their TTL.
+This custom hashmap has key-value events that expire once they reach their TTL.

-A thread runs and deletes the entry when it expires and if the entry has not expired, it waits till the next expiring TTL.
+Whenever an object of this custom hashmap is created ,a thread is started which runs through an ordered set and deletes the entry when it expires and if the entry has not expired, it waits till the next expiring TTL.

-I have used ordered set to store expiring TTL entries so that when we iterate we can wait for the nearest expiring TTL instead of scanning the Hashmap for the next expiring TTL.
+I have used an ordered set to store expiring TTL entries, instead of scanning the actual Hashmap everytime for the next expiring TTL.

 Note : If TTL is too small, you may find GET function giving you null, 2-3 milliseconds before TTL.